i9wa4/mcp-databricks-server/README.md

 1. **SQL Warehouse Permissions**: The user associated with the provided token must have appropriate permissions to access the specified SQL warehouse.
 You can configure warehouse permissions in the Databricks UI under SQL Warehouses > [Your Warehouse] > Permissions.

-2. **Token Permissions**: The personal access token used should have the minimum necessary permissions to perform the required operations.
+2. **Token Permissions**: The personal access token (or OAuth access token) used should have the minimum necessary permissions to perform the required operations.
 It is strongly recommended to:
    - Create a dedicated token specifically for this application
    - Grant read-only permissions where possible to limit security risks
    - Avoid using tokens with workspace-wide admin privileges